Elixeus/airflow_walkthrough/airflow_walkthrough.md

 Then we will receive a psql prompt that looks like `postgres=#`.
 We can type in sql queries to add a new user (ubuntu in our case), and grant it privileges to the database.

+	CREATE DATABASE airflow;
-	`CREATE ROLE ubuntu;
+	CREATE ROLE ubuntu;
 	GRANT ALL PRIVILEGES on database airflow to ubuntu;
 	ALTER ROLE ubuntu SUPERUSER;
 	ALTER ROLE ubuntu CREATEDB;
-	 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO ubuntu;`
+	GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO ubuntu;

 `psql -d airflow`